CarVac/MeleeConchRuleset/ruleset.md

 For any given set of Modifiers (dedicated and non-dedicated), it should not be possible to have coordinates where:

-1. Down maintains a crouch, and down+side enters dash (one-button DBOOC)
+* Down maintains a crouch, and down+side enters dash (one-button DBOOC)

-Controllers may have up to 6 non-interacting Dedicated Modifiers, 3 mutually interacting Dedicated Modifiers, or 2 Dedicated Modifiers plus 4 Non-Dedicated Modifiers that are used as C-Stick digital inputs, plus B to increase radius.
+Controllers may have up to 6 non-interacting Dedicated Modifiers, 3 pairwise-interacting Dedicated Modifiers, or 2 non-interacting Dedicated Modifiers plus 4 Non-Dedicated Modifiers that are used as C-Stick digital inputs.

+B may be used as a non-dedicated modifier to increase radius so long as the angle does not change by more than 0.5 degrees.

 #### Digital Input, C-Stick Output